 So, be open to change.
 While your aim is a successful reopening plan, the fluctuating nature of the pandemic will keep you on your toes after you open the doors.
 Maintenance frequencies may need to be adjusted, and your staffing requirements may shift.
 A facility maintenance checklist will ensure nothing falls through the cracks.

-How can a facility checklist help?
+How can a facility or facilities management checklist help?

 Now that you have a good sense of what goes into your facility inspection and/or facility maintenance checklist(s), now’s the time to act.
 If you’re not yet convinced as to why you need to leverage these tools, here are a few positive outcomes to be seen from implementing checklists as part of facility management.

-Benefits gained by using a facility checklist
+Benefits gained by using a facilities management or facilities maintenance checklist

 - Ensure field service technician safety and reduce risk of exposure to the coronavirus